In this assignment you will use two static analysis tools to automatically detect potential defects.

 It is your responsibility to download, compile, run and analyze the subject program and associated tools (or use the precompiled one: we recommend using the precompiled version since it is known to work with the HW0 setup).
 Getting the code and tools to work in some manner is part of the assignment.
 You can post on the forum for help and compare notes bemoaning various architectures (e.g., windows vs. mac vs. linux, etc.).
 Ultimately, however, it is your responsibility to read the documentation for these programs and tools and use some elbow grease to make them work.

-We will make use of the lighttpd webserver (pronounced "lighty"), version 1.4.17, as our primary subject program for this homework.
+We will make use of the lighttpd webserver (pronounced "lighty"), version 1.4.17, as one subject program for this homework.
 A local mirror copy of lighttpd-1.4.17.tar.gz is available, but you can also get it from the original website.
 It is about 55,000 lines of code in about 90 files.
 While somewhat small for this class, some analysis tool licenses have LOC limits or scalability issues, so it was chosen as an indicative compromise.

 While not as large or popular as apache, at various points lighttpd has been used by YouTube, xkcd and Wikimedia.
 Much like apache, old verisons of it have a number of known security vulnerabilities.